eostermueller/heapSpank/README.md

 heapSpank detects memory leaks fast!
-Just point to the process id (pid) of a running process like this:
+Just [download the jar](https://github.com/eostermueller/heapSpank/releases/download/v0.6/heapSpank-0.6.jar) and point to the process id (pid) of a running process like this:

     java -jar heapSpank-0.6.jar 81731